amandaguglieri/hackinglife/docs/623-1900-intelligent-platform-management-interface-ipmi.md

 **Baseboard Management Controllers (BMCs)**: Systems that use the IPMI protocol.

->BMCs are built into many motherboards but can also be added to a system as a PCI card.
+>BMCs are built into many motherboards but can also be added to a system as a PCI card (Peripheral Component Interconnect (_PCI_) is a local computer bus for attaching hardware devices in a computer and is part of the _PCI_ Local Bus standard.)
 Most servers either come with a BMC or support adding a BMC.
 The most common BMCs we often see during internal penetration tests are HP iLO, Dell DRAC, and Supermicro IPMI.

 If we can access a BMC during an assessment, we would gain full access to the host motherboard and be able to monitor, reboot, power off, or even reinstall the host operating system.
 Gaining access to a BMC is nearly equivalent to physical access to a system.